zahidozt/zahidozt.github.io/_pages/about.md

 * B.S.
 Exchange Student in Electrical & Computer Engineering, The University of Texas at Austin, 2016

 # Publications
-* **M. Z. Ozturk**, C. Wu, B. Wang, and K. J. R. Liu, "GaitCube: Deep Data Cube Learning for Human Recognition with Millimeter- Wave Radio," in *IEEE Internet of Things Journal*, doi: 10.1109/JIOT.2021.3083934, to appear.
+* **M. Z. Ozturk**, C. Wu, B. Wang, and K. J. R. Liu, "GaitCube: Deep Data Cube Learning for Human Recognition with Millimeter-Wave Radio," in *IEEE Internet of Things Journal*, doi: 10.1109/JIOT.2021.3083934, to appear.
 * **M. Z. Ozturk**, C. Wu, B. Wang, and K. J. Ray Liu, "Gait-Based People Identification Using Millimeter-Wave Radio," in *Proceedings of IEEE WF-IoT 2021*, to appear.
 * **M. Z. Ozturk**, C. Wu, B. Wang, and K. J. Ray Liu, "Sound Recovery from Radio Signals," in *Proceedings of IEEE ICASSP 2021*, pp. 8022-8026, doi: 10.1109/ICASSP39728.2021.9413508.
 * Y. Hu, **M. Z. Ozturk**, F. Zhang, B. Wang, and K. J. Ray Liu, "Robust Device-Free Proximity Detection Using Wifi," in *Proceedings of IEEE ICASSP 2021*, pp. 7918-7922, doi: 10.1109/ICASSP39728.2021.9414707.

 # Teaching
-I have been a TA for courses signal and systems, and multimedia signal processing for the academic year 2018-2019, received Outstanding TA award from ECE Dept., and George Corcoran Memorial Award for teaching.
+I have been a TA for courses signal and systems, and multimedia signal processing for the academic year 2018-2019, received Outstanding TA award from the Department of ECE, and George Corcoran Memorial Award for teaching.

 # Other
-I like to volunteer and help people.
+I like to be a part of volunteering organizations, and help people.
 Recently, a couple of friends and I have started an organization called [ONGOR](https://www.oncugonuller.com/) (available in Turkish) to help other international students on getting into PhD programs.
 We have also partnered with another program, [Fatima Fellowship](http://fatimafellowship.com/), to provide a means for international research collaboration, in computer science and social sciences.
-Feel free to reach out to me!
+Feel free to reach out to me, if you'd like to learn more!